 Additionally, there are methods for solving weak formulations of PDEs using PINNs.
-For further details, please refer to~\citep{Kharazmi2019}.
+For further details, we refer to~\cite{Kharazmi2019}.
 Nevertheless, these approaches are computationally demanding, as the residual and the neural network must be integrated against a number of test functions.
-In the case of certain PDEs, including the one under consideration in this study, the process of identifying a weak solution can be regarded as a means of minimizing a functional known as the Ritz energy functional.
+To aleviate this issue we propose a second distinct approach based on minimizing a functional known as the Ritz energy functional.
 We formulate the problem of finding a Galerkin projection of the weak solution in the stochastic space by minimizing a certain weighted Ritz energy functional.
 As neural networks are designed to minimize a Monte Carlo integration scheme of the loss function, also called risk, during training, the Ritz energy functional is a natural choice for the risk.
-This approach was first introduced in \citep{Weinan2018}, under the name Deep Ritz method, and overcomes the necessity of testing in variational problems while maintaining mathematical rigor and ensuring the existence of a unique weak solution to the system.
+This approach was first introduced in \cite{Weinan2018}, under the name Deep Ritz method, and overcomes the necessity of testing in variational problems while maintaining mathematical rigor and ensuring the existence of a unique weak solution to the system.